TiagoSeixas2103/NLP_APS1/README.md

 # Setup

+## WARNING

+If your python libraries were installed in a virtual environment, enter the environment first

 ## Database Setup

-1 - Enter the NLP_APS1 folder, and run Get_servant_name.py (wait until it finishes)
+1 - Enter the NLP_APS1 folder, and run the Get_servant_name.py file (wait until it finishes)

-2 - Run Get_servant_description.py (wait until it finishes)
+2 - Run the Get_servant_description.py file (wait until it finishes, can take a few minutes)

 3 - Move the file Data.csv to the tiagovs_nlp_aps1 folder, on the same level as setup.py

 ## App Setup

-1 - Enter the tiagovs_nlp_aps1 folder, and run docker build -t tiagovs_nlp_aps1 .
+1 - Enter the tiagovs_nlp_aps1 folder, and run sudo docker build -t tiagovs_nlp_aps1 .

-2 - Run docker run -d -p 2103:8888 tiagovs_nlp_aps1
+2 - Run sudo docker run -d -p 2103:8888 tiagovs_nlp_aps1

 3 - Access http://localhost:2103 to see if API is working (Note: localhost can be exchanged for the IP Address of the machine running the API)